‘No cause for celebrations’: Local residents indifferent to Farooq’s release

 As the mediapersons rushed to his house in the afternoon, both local residents and police personnel were caught unawares.
 “We were not aware of the revocation of his detention order.
 Had we known it beforehand, we would have reached even before the mediapersons and not allowed them to come so close to the residence,” said a police officer while pushing back the journalists to the other side of Gupkar Road.

-The mediapersons waited for over an hour and half for the flamboyant politician to show up as the NC flag -- white plough on a red background – fluttered in the cool breeze in the Abdullahs’ courtyard.
+Mediapersons waited for over an hour and half for the politician to show up as the NC flag —white plough on a red background — fluttered in the cool breeze in the Abdullahs’ courtyard.

 Local residents started to enquire about the fuss because of the commotion outside his residence.
 Some of the NC supporters also reached the spot as the news spread.
 “I want to catch a glimpse of the leader.
 I have not seen him for the past many months,” said Mohammad Hussain, an NC Halqa president from Srinagar.